kroen3n/Jira-TheHive4-integration-/d0c/prepare_environment.md

->> A step-by-step tutorial will be done under the German documentation folder, including the automation part in code to build entire environment on containers
+>> A step-by-step tutorial will be done under the German documentation folder, including the automation part in code for building up the entire environment on containers